-- 1. Which part of this model represents the Sun?
-The two learners together represent the Sun. - 2.
+- 1. Which part of this model represents the Sun? - 2.
 Which part of the model represents planet Earth?

-The first ball on the 5-metre string represents Earth. - 3.
-Which part represents planet Venus?
-The second ball on the 3-metre string represents Venus. - 4.
+- 3. Which part represents planet Venus? - 4.
 In this model, when Earth revolves around once, how long a period of time does that represent?
-It takes one year.

 The planet Venus orbits around the Sun in 224.7 days.
 Those are 224.7 Earth days.

 The planet Earth orbits around the Sun in 365.25 days and we call that one year.
 As Earth moves to new positions around the Sun, we have four seasons: summer, autumn, winter and spring, and then summer comes again.